The Rules Of SISC

 At the Annual General Meeting, at which the President, or in his or her absence a Vice-President shall preside, the business shall be arranged in the following order :-

 (a) The report of the Committee and the audited accounts of the Institute shall be received and submitted for adoption.

 (b) The Officers (excepting the Secretary and Committee for the ensuing year shall be elected in accordance with Rule 6.

-(e) At every Annual General Meeting and Special General Meeting, each Member present in person (save as hereinafter mentioned) shall have one vote and in the case of equality in voting, the President (and chairman of the meeting) (and in his or her absence, his or her Vice-President as acting chairman) shall have a second or casting vote.
-Non-voting Members and all Members under the age of eighteen years shall not be entitled to vote at any meeting of the Members.
-The Committee shall be empowered if they think fit, to make regulations for enabling the Members unable to be present to vote in writing.
+(e) At every Annual General Meeting and Special General Meeting, each member present in person (save as hereinafter mentioned) shall have one vote.
+The President (and Chairman of the meeting or in his/her absence a Vice-President as acting Chairman) shall only have a casting vote in the event of a tied vote (as per Rule 7(d)).
+Non-voting members and all members under the age of eighteen years shall not be entitled to vote at any meeting of the members.
+The Committee shall be empowered, if they think fit, to make regulations for enabling the members unable to be present to vote in writing.